timburr1/timburr1.github.io/cv.md

 Aug 2019 - May 2020
 <b class="highlight">Senior Software Engineer | Healthwise | Boise, ID</b>
-* Developed and maintained software to provide information to patients and health care workers
+* Developed and maintained software to provide health information to patients and providers, using .NET, C#, Typescript, and React
-* Improved internal processes and documentation
+* Improved internal processes, tests, and documentation
 * Mentored and collaborated with other developers
 * Provided developer feedback in code reviews